ArpitaNanda/Sales-Inventory-Management-System-ETG/README.md

 Total Amount

 #### My project can do the following things:
-Add products to the inventory.
+Add products to the inventory.\n
 Display products stored in the inventory.
 Remove products from the inventory.
 Search products from the inventory.